-- OS – What operating system or device are you using?
+- OS and version number – What operating system (and version number) or device are you using?

 - Port # – What are the ports that you are using?
 View the Email Client Configuration article for details.

-- SSL – Are you using SSL for incoming and outgoing connections?
+- SSL – Are you using secure ports for incoming and outgoing connections?

 - Protocol – Are you using IMAP or POP3 for incoming mail?
 View the POP3 vs IMAP article for further details.

 - Authentication – Are you using password authentication for outgoing mail?